Library Match

 intros.

 Neither eauto nor firstorder is clever enough to prove this goal.
-We can help out by doing some of the work with quantifiers ourselves.
+We can help out by doing some of the work with quantifiers ourselves, abbreviating the proof with the do tactical for repetition of a tactic a set number of times.

 do 2 insterKeep H1.